Sign up for the DPO Europe Newsletter

 Step 3: Is your processing related to the offer of goods and services to EU entities?

-You are currently in this step of the scheme if your company, which does not have any establishment in the EU, sells goods or provides services to Europeans, e.g., via the Internet.
+You are currently in this step if your company doesn’t have any establishment in the EU and sells goods or provides services to Europeans.
 In this case, it doesn’t matter whether you charge your customers or not.
 For example, the free version of the mobile app that you downloaded is also a service.

-Since the Regulation applies to the particular processing, you need to analyze a separate process.
+Since the Regulation applies to the particular processing, we need to analyze every separate business process to find out whether it is regulated by the GDPR.
 The processes can be different, for example:

-In the above list, retargeting/ remarketing is a direct offer of a good or service, the evaluation questionnaire and password recovery are connected with the provision of a service.
-Hence regarding these processing operations we answer ‘yes’ to question #3 and move on to Step 4.
+Retargeting, the questionnaire and password recovery are parts of the provision of a service.
+Hence regarding these processing operations we answer ‘yes’ to question № 3 and move on to Step 4.

 But hiring employees to the Moscow office is a processing of personal data not directly related to the offer of goods and services to Europeans.
 The job offer is neither a product nor a service.
-Therefore, according to the scheme, we go straight to Step 5, where we will check whether we are monitoring the behavior of candidates for the position.
+According to the scheme, we go straight to Step 6.
+There we will check whether we are monitoring the behavior of candidates for the position.

-Another example: a Ukrainian online education platform sells its programming courses in English all over the world, including the EU.
+A Ukrainian online education platform sells programming courses in English worldwide, including the EU.
 Question: does the platform need to comply with GDPR?
 The online courses on this platform are services and we answer ‘yes’ to the question #3.
 So we need to go to Step 4 to find out if the activity is aimed at at least one EU country.

 Step 4: Do you cover the possibility to provide goods and services to the subjects in the EU?

 For example, a store from Grodno (Belarus) sells designer clothes.
 The company’s website is available in Russian, Belarusian and English.
 Orders are accepted in any currency, and delivery is worldwide.
 It can be assumed that there is a targeting on the EU market.
-So, if an order comes from someone who lives in the European Union, you have to comply with the GDPR when processing the order.
+If an order comes from someone who lives in the EU, you have to comply with the GDPR when processing the order.

 Reverse example.
-The store is located in Minsk and delivers flowers around the city for Belarusian rubles.
-At the same time, a resident of Poland ordered flowers on the store’s website to deliver them to his girlfriend from Belarus.
-Since the store initially targets only Minsk citizens and does not intend to go outside the country, the Pole who placed the order will not be protected by the GDPR.
+The store is in Minsk and delivers flowers around the city for Belarusian rubles.
+A resident of Poland ordered flowers on the store’s website to deliver them to his girlfriend from Belarus.
+The store targets only Minsk citizens.
+Ir doesen’t intend to go outside the country, the Pole who placed the order will not be protected by the GDPR.

-Step 5: Does the processing involve monitoring the behavior of individuals who are in the EU (e.g., using Google Analytics)?
+Step 5: Does the processing involve monitoring the behavior of individuals who are in the EU?

-“Monitoring of behavior” involves surveillance and subsequent behavioral analysis/profiling of individuals.
-Mostly non-EU companies do this via the Internet in order to predict people’s personal preferences, behavior and attitudes.
+«Monitoring of behavior» involves surveillance and further behavioral analysis/profiling of individuals.
+Mostly non-EU companies do this via the Internet.
+It helps them to predict people’s personal preferences, behavior and attitudes.

-Consequently, if you are monitoring your European consumers, this process is governed by the GDPR.
+Consequently, if you are monitoring your European consumers, this process is covered by the GDPR.

 An example of monitoring would be tracking users’ behavior on a website using cookies.
-This allows you to offer them more relevant products or services, which is often used by online store owners.
+This allows you to offer them more relevant products or services.
+It is often used by online store owners.

 A few more cases from the supervisory authority’s guidelines:

-A developer of mobile fitness apps in Canada analyzes the physical activity of users around the world to optimize performance and improve service quality.
+A developer of mobile fitness apps in Canada analyzes the physical activity of users around the world.
+The aim is to optimize performance and improve service quality.
 This processing is also governed by the European Regulation.

-So if you answered the monitoring question positively, the GDPR will apply to the processing.
-If it’s negative, then you don’t need to apply GDPR to the processing.
-Don’t forget, though, to comply with your national data protection laws.
+If you answer the question about behaviour monitoring positively, the GDPR will apply to the processing.
+If the answer is negative, then you don’t need to apply GDPR to the processing.
+Don’t forget, though, to follow your national data protection laws.

 As we can see, the scope of GDPR is very broad.
-A large number of small, medium and large businesses both within and outside of the EU that process their customers’ personal data fall under its scope.
-We’ve highlighted the list of companies that shall definitely pay attention to GDPR compliance:
+A large number of businesses both within and outside of the EU process their customers’ personal data and fall under its scope.
+We’ve highlighted the list of companies that should pay attention to GDPR compliance:

 The Regulation is one of the most pressing issues of concern to entrepreneurs around the world.
 But GDPR compliance turns into a competitive advantage.
-You need to put some time and effort to achieve compliance, and in return you will receive respect and trust of customers and partners.
+You need to put some time and effort to achieve compliance.
+In return you will receive respect and trust of customers and partners.

 Love to work together